Forex Trading Charts - How to Read Forex Charts

 Final Words

 When first looking at forex trading charts, it can seem daunting.
 However, understanding the price and time axis helps to determine what has happened historically, which could help to identify what is more likely to happen next.
-Understanding the exchange rate and how to calculate pips helps traders analyse risk, especially when used with the Admirals trading calculator.
+Understanding the exchange rate and how to calculate pips helps traders analyse risk, especially when used with the Admiral Markets trading calculator.

 All three different chart types have unique characteristics, with candlestick charts the most popular among traders around the world.
 Identifying patterns from candlestick charts - such as a bearish harami or bullish engulfing - can help traders identify possible turning points and the beginning, or end of, market cycles.